razeware/emitron-iOS/README.md

 The two `xcconfig` files are used to configure the project.
 To access the values specified, these files must be added to the __Info.plist__ file.

-Use the `Configuration` struct to access these values from code.

 For more details on this approach, check out https://nshipster.com/xcconfig/